 As I stirred the mince, a t-shirt on the television grabbed my attention.
 ‘6 May 1937’ was superimposed over an airship.
 Reflexively I recalled Herbert Morrison’s voice crying out with anguish: ‘Oh, the humanity!’
 As my conscious thinking caught up, a newsreel flickered into life in my minds eye and I felt myself transported to an airfield in New Jersey as an airship burned.

-More often than not, it is a sound or a smell which pulls us from our present to a past so consuming, the world as we experience it seems to fade to black.
+More often than not, it is a sound or a smell which pulls us from our present to the past.
+One so consuming, the world as we experience it seems to fade to black.
 And the past, which comes flooding in, transports us to a moment which is both frozen in time and animated by our thinking.
 More bizarrely still, a word or a date rekindles the fire of an event we have not witnessed outside our imagination or the footage of a newsreel.

 But what, you may ask, of a sense of beauty mixed with hope?
 On that I will write, next….